FinLiCo was a European wide project (2010-2012) which:

 – helped improve the financial capability / literacy competencies of adult learners

 – developed innovative training methodologies and resources to support the work

 – had a strong impact in the community

 The Financial Literacy Competencies for Adult Learners (FinLiCo) project involved 8 countries: Portugal, the Czech Republic, Slovenia, Slovakia, Austria, Cyprus, Italy and the United Kingdom.
-This project was funded through the European Commission, Education and Culture DG, Lifelong Learning funding programme, GRUNDTVIG.
+This project was funded through the European Commission, Education and Culture DG, Lifelong Learning funding programme, and GRUNDTVIG.

 Handbook 1 – a quick glance at the content – it comprises the topics that could be taught, plus references to exercises and tools that can be used with the trainees and two examples of schemes of work.
 Download the document in pdf format here.

 The Toolbox – provides the respective tools referred to in the Handbooks.